DrJohnT/DeployCube/README.md

 * By installing [SQL Server Managment Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) (SSMS).

-Be aware that it is best to install the latest version of Analysis Services Deployment Utility as this provides support for all previous versions of SQL Server Analysis Services as well as current versions.
+Be aware that it is best to install the latest version of Analysis Services Deployment Utility (SSMS) as this provides support for all previous versions of SQL Server Analysis Services as well as current versions.

+The module also requires the Microsoft SQL Server PowerShell module **SqlServer** which can be installed from the PowerShell Gallery as described above.

 ## Example Tabular Model